- Human Foods that Harm Your Cat - August 26, 2021

 A cat might be curious enough to get a lick of your morning coffee or afternoon tea, but this can lead to health problems.
 These beverages are packed with caffeine that can cause restlessness, muscle tremors, breathing difficulties, or heart palpitations in cats.

 Cats accidentally ingesting human medicines can happen, often with serious consequences.
-As cats have the same curious behavior as children, an unattended medicine might be something of interest to them.
+As cats have the same curious behavior as children, unattended medicine might be something of interest to them.

 Common pain reliever and cold medicines contain acetaminophen and ibuprofen, both of which are deadly for cats.
 For sick cats, the best way to help them regain their health is to bring them to the vet.
 Human medicines are never intended for cats, so giving them these to help cure ailments will surely be more harmful.